mariokonrad/graph/README.md

 Abstract
 --------

-Small C++ header-only library for graphs represented as adjecent matrix and related algorithms.
+Small C++ header-only library for graphs represented as adjecency matrix or adjacency list and related algorithms.

 Yes, there are already implementations for this, for example boost::graph.
 This library is not only to have fun with the stuff, but also to have